 In 2007, the governor of Texas signed legislation directing the PUCT to establish a surcharge for electric utilities relating to advanced meters.
-In April 2009, TCC and TNC filed their Advanced Metering System (AMS) with the PUCT proposing to invest approximately \$223 million and \$61 million, respectively, to be recovered through customer surcharges beginning in October 2009.
-The TCC and TNC filing is modeled on similar filings by other Texas ERCOT Investor Owned Utilities who have already received PUCT approval for their plans.
-In the filing TCC and TNC propose to apply customer refunds related to the FERC SIA ruling to reduce the AMS investment and associated customer surcharge.
-As of March 31, 2009, TNC has \$0.5 million recorded on its balance sheet related to advanced meters.
+In April 2009, TNC filed its Advanced Metering System (AMS) with the PUCT proposing to invest approximately \$61 million in AMS to be recovered through customer surcharges beginning in October 2009.
+The filing is modeled on similar filings by other Texas ERCOT Investor Owned Utilities who have already received PUCT approval for their plans.
+In the filing, TNC proposes to apply recorded customer refunds including interest related to the FERC SIA ruling to reduce the AMS investment and the resultant associated customer surcharge.
+See "Allocation of Off-system Sales Margins" section within "FERC Rate Matters".
+As of June 30, 2009, TNC has \$614 thousand of capital expenditures recorded on its balance sheet including interest related to advanced meters.
+Management is unable to predict whether the PUCT will allow TNC to apply recorded customer refunds related to the FERC SIA ruling to reduce the AMS investment and the resultant associated customer refunds.